LLDevLab/lldevcpu/Readme.md

 - Description: Doing bitwise rotate left operation on value from destination register (rd) and storing the result to destination register (rd).
 An immediate number can be 5 bits long (0 – 31).
 - Decimal example: rtl r0, #10
 - Hexadecimal example: rtl r0, #0x10
-- Status flags affected: Carry flag will be cleared, zero and negative flags values depends on destination register's value.
+- Status flags affected: Carry flag will be taken from result's zero bit, zero and negative flags values depends on destination register's value.

 ### Rotate right instruction (rtr)
 - Opcode: 010100